shaka-project/shaka-packager/html/_sources/options/hls_options.rst.txt

     The base URL for the Media Playlists and media files listed in the playlists.
 This is the prefix for the files.

+--hls_key_uri <uri>

+    The key uri for 'identity' and 'com.apple.streamingkeydelivery' key formats.
+    Ignored if the playlist is not encrypted or not using the above key formats.

 --hls_playlist_type <type>

     VOD, EVENT, or LIVE.
 This defines the EXT-X-PLAYLIST-TYPE in the HLS